-Being an employer is extremely stressful, especially when you are going through the process of hiring new people onto your team.
+Being an employer is extremely stressful, especially when you are going through the process of hiring new people for your team.
 There are plenty of rigorous regulations that you must follow and the whole process takes valuable time.
 One process that seems to take the longest is the creation of the letter for the job offer.
-However, benefits of using a job offer letter template as a guide can make the process much simpler, clearer and easier.
-The job offer letter from employer to employee can cover a variety of different topics.
-Usually it will include the job description, the benefits of the job, the salary, the date of employment, and other important information.
+However, the benefits of using a job offer letter template as a guide can make the process much simpler, clearer, and easier.
+The job offer letter from an employer to an employee can cover a variety of different topics.
+Usually, it will include the job description, the benefits of the job, the salary, the date of employment, and other important information.

 A job offer letter does not have a specific format, as it would depend on the company; however, given below is a brief template to write a job offer letter:

 Dear (Insert Name of Applicant Here),(Insert Name of Company Here) is offering you (Insert Job Title) and we are excited to make you a part of our organization.

 Out of (Number of Candidates), you were among the top three.
 The reason we are selecting you for this job is (Insert reason here).
 We are quite sure of your qualifications and believe that you would be a great fit for our team.

 (Insert Company’s Name here) is offering a (part time, full time) position for you.
 You will be reporting to (insert name of supervisor or manager) starting at (insert date here) on (insert location here).
 The expected hours for the work would be (insert information here).

 We are offering to start you at (insert dollar amount here) per (insert year, hour, etc. here).
 You will be paid on (weekly, monthly, bi-weekly etc.) basis, starting (Insert period here).